dmbarbour/wikilon/docs/AwelonLang.md

 * `(trace)` - record value to a debug output log
 * `(trash)` - erase data you won't observe, leave placeholder
 * `(error)` - mark a value as an error object
+* `(accel)` - assert block of code should have runtime acceleration
 * `(eq)` - assert structural equality of two values
-* `(eq_foo)` - reduce code to known name (quines, loops)
+* `(eq_foo)` - assert equal to def, reduce code to known name (quines)

 Annotations must have no observable effect within a computation.
-Nonetheless, annotations may cause an incorrect computation to fail fast, defer unnecessary computation, simplify static detection of errors, support useful external observations like debug logs or breakpoint states or a change in how an evaluated result is represented or organized.

-Annotations may be introduced and documented on a runtime basis.
+However, annotations should have externally observable consequences, e.g. optimize might perform rewrites we can see when viewing the evaluation, trace generates a debug log, jit and par make programs evaluate faster.
+Stowage and memoization can interact with disk or networks.
+Further, annotations may cause computations to halt early, as with arity annotations, failed assertions, applied error values, and sealers.

+Annotations are defined by the runtime.
 In case of porting code, runtimes that do not recognize an annotation may ignore it.
-Long term, we should reach some de-facto standardization on useful annotations.
+In the long run, we should have de-facto standard annotations that are widely supported, while experimental or runtime-specific annotations should be indicated with appropriate prefix.

 ## Stowage